 I have this perception problem, or maybe a problem of intention, or both, that I would like to explain to you.
 I can't really tell what people look like, beyond very obvious features like extreme thinness or obesity, for example, or the color of their hair or skin, by a collection of photographs.
 I can't put together photos in my mind and create a three dimensional model of a person in order to decide if I'm physically attracted to them or not.
 And photos don't show me the sound of a voice- or the nervous, calm, or blank and robotic combination of sensory inputs that communicate so much when you're talking to a person who is right in front of you.
-So I want to meet you in order to figure out if I'm attracted to you.
+So I have to meet you in order to figure out if I'm attracted to you.
 Because without that I'll never know.
 I like knowing.
+But I also like many people that I'm not sexually attracted to at all.
+It's not the most important part of my criteria for determining my interest in interacting with a person, even if it is pleasant to be around attractive people.

 But there's a further complication even after that.
 If I meet you, I still may not know if I'm physically attracted to you.
 I'm attracted to people when they are attracted to me, and I don't know if you're aware of this or not- but the majority of women don't often directly communicate their attraction to men that they don't know very well.
 So there would be a high probability that even if we met, neither of us would ever figure out if if the other person were attracted to us.
 Which is hilarious!
 But also unfortunate.